SELinuxProject/selinux-notebook/src/auditing.md

 Change boolean value - *MAC_CONFIG_CHANGE* - This event was generated when ***setsebool**(8)* was run to change a boolean.
-Note that the bolean name plus new and old values are shown in the *MAC_CONFIG_CHANGE* type event with the *SYSCALL* event showing what process executed the change.
+Note that the boolean name plus new and old values are shown in the *MAC_CONFIG_CHANGE* type event with the *SYSCALL* event showing what process executed the change.